 A cannoli cake recipe made in a baking pan, so it's easy to take to dinner parties and potlucks!
 Plus, it couldn't be easier because it uses store-bought pound cake, and only 6 ingredients in total!

-- 1 15 oz. container whole milk ricotta cheese
+- one 15 ounce (425 g) container whole milk ricotta cheese

 - If your cake isn't frozen, place in the freezer.

-- Place 1 cup of the heavy whipping cream in a medium microwave-safe bowl and heat on high for 90 seconds.
-Add 1 cup of the mini chocolate chips.
+- Place 1 cup (237 ml) of the heavy whipping cream in a medium microwave-safe bowl and heat on high for 90 seconds.
+Add 1 cup (178 g) of the mini chocolate chips, making sure the chips are all submerged.
 Let sit for two minutes and then stir until the chocolate is all melted and the mixture is smooth.
-If the chocolate isn't melting all the way after stirring, microwave the mixture in 15 second increments until smooth, stirring in between.
+If the chocolate isn't melting all the way after stirring well, microwave the mixture in 15 second increments until smooth, stirring well in between.
+(See note 3.)
 Place in the refrigerator.

 - Place the ricotta cheese, powdered sugar, and vanilla in a medium bowl.
 Whisk until combined and smooth.
-Add 1/2 cup of mini chocolate chips and stir to combine.
+Add 1/2 cup (89 g) of mini chocolate chips and stir to combine.

-- Using an immersion blender or hand beaters, beat the remaining 1 cup of heavy whipping cream to stiff peaks.
-(If you are using an immersion blender, place the cream in a tall-sided container.)
-Add half of the whipped cream to the ricotta mixture and gently fold in.
+- Using an immersion blender or hand beaters, beat the remaining 1 cup (237 ml) of heavy whipping cream to stiff peaks.
+(If you are using an immersion blender, place the cream in a tall-sided container; if using hand beaters, place the cream in a medium bowl.)
+Add half of the whipped cream to the ricotta mixture and gently fold it in.
 Then fold in the remaining whipped cream.
 Set cannoli filling aside.

-- Cut the frozen pound cake into 1/4 inch slices using a serrated knife.
-Layer some of the cake pieces into an 8 x 8 inch pan so the bottom is completely covered in one layer of cake.
+- Cut the frozen pound cake into 1/4 inch (6.35 mm) slices using a serrated knife.
+Layer some of the cake pieces into a deep 8 x 8 inch (20 x 20 cm) pan so the bottom is completely covered in one layer of cake.
+(See notes 4 - 5.)
 Depending on the size and shape of the cake pieces, you may need to trim some of the pieces to fit.
 It's ok if the pieces overlap slightly.
-If they do, give them a gently press down into the pan.
+If they do, very gently press them down to remove some of the air pockets.

 - Repeat this process by adding the remaining filling and one more layer of cake on top.

-The brand I used is Sara Lee, and there will be some left over if you use the 16 oz. cake.
-If you can't find the 16 oz. pound cake, you can buy 2 regular size Sara Lee (10.75 oz) frozen pound cakes; you will have about half of the second one left over.
+- The brand of pound cake I use is Sara Lee Family Size All Butter Pound Cake, which you can find in the freezer section of the grocery store.
+There will be some left over if you use the 16 ounce "family size" cake.
+If you can't find the 16 ounce pound cake, you can buy 2 regular size Sara Lee (10.75 ounce) frozen pound cakes; you will have about half of the second one left over.
 Or, you can buy any pound cake or make your own.
-I used about 12 oz. of cake in total, but if you are buying a non-frozen cake of a different brand or making your own, buy a little extra to make sure you don't run out in case your cake is denser or you cut your slices thicker.
+I used about 12 ounces of cake in total, but if you are buying a non-frozen cake of a different brand or making your own, buy a little extra to make sure you don't run out in case your cake is denser or you cut your slices thicker.